Warren Wiebe: Career

-He was famous for performing the song "Human Touch", a ballad which was used as one of the ending theme songs for the 1996 anime After War Gundam X. The song was one of a very small number of anime theme songs that not only was performed with English lyrics but was composed by non-Japanese songwriters.
-An avid ice hockey fan, he was also known for his stirring performances of the national anthems, most notably America the Beautiful, the U.S. national anthem, before Los Angeles Kings games, especially during the time Wayne Gretzky played there.
+Wiebe performed the song "Human Touch", a ballad which was used as one of the ending theme songs for the 1996 anime After War Gundam X. The song was one of a very small number of anime theme songs that not only was performed with English lyrics but was composed by non-Japanese songwriters.
+An avid ice hockey fan, he was also known for his stirring performances of the US and Canadian national anthems and "America the Beautiful" before Los Angeles Kings games, especially during the time Wayne Gretzky played there.